 Make your visitors feel at home with a friendly greeting!

-Tip: You can change the button text by clicking the Welcome Screen menu.
+Tip: You can change the button text in the right-hand Question menu.

 Tip: You can use the Description field to add additional text to questions.
 The content in this field will show up as a separate chat message from the question title, mimicking the flow of a text message conversation and adding visual interest.

-4. Use the Design tab to customize your typeform’s appearance according to your brand’s needs.
+4. Use the Design tab in the right-hand sidebar to customize your typeform’s appearance according to your brand’s needs.
 You can use the Typeform Gallery to pick out a pre-designed theme, or create your own with a custom color palette.
 This space theme is a great fit for a fun-loving organization.

-5. Back on the Editor tab, add a Multiple Choice question.
+5. Time to add a Multiple Choice question.
 Here, you can learn more about what your visitor is looking for.
 We’ll create options for learning more about camp logistics, program offers, and the organization’s mission.
 We’ll also add a fourth option, for visitors who would like to learn about a topic we haven’t mentioned: